MB BS 1992 Lond; FRACS 2003

 Mr Mark Izzard

-Mark’s special interests include facial cosmetic surgery - rhinoplasty, face lifts, blepharoplasty - and reconstruction of massive facial defects after cancer surgery or trauma.
+- rebuilding of massive facial defects after surgery or trauma.

 Mark introduced 3d Printed Implantation, Biomodelling to the Auckland Head and Neck unit and developed a program for control of Osteradionecrosis.

 Mark was awarded an honorary senior lectureship at Auckland University in 2005.
 He is part of the undergraduate student teaching program and is a lecturer on the anatomy training course, as well as teaching overseas student electiveships at the Auckland Hospital Head and Neck Centre.

 Mark has published many peer review papers and is currently involved in developing a research centre in head and neck surgery and reconstruction at Auckland University.
 As well as running a facial reconstructive surgical course for trainees, Mark is also faculty at Stamford University Facial Plastics program, which is held every year in San Francisco.
 Mark also runs the national head and neck cancer database.

 Mark is a member of the New Zealand Head and Neck Society, the Australasian academy of Facial Plastic Surgery and the American academy of Facial Plastic Surgery.

 He is a corresponding member of the American Head and Neck Society and is a member of the New Zealand Society of Otolaryngology Head and Neck Surgery.